kernel/

 pub unsafe trait ProcessManagementCapability {}

-/// controlled and separate from `ProcessManagementCapability` because the
+/// This is controlled and separate from `ProcessManagementCapability`

 pub unsafe trait ProcessStartCapability {}